ichursin/EngineIo/README.md

-# THIS PROJECT IS DEPRECATED
-Component is not maintained anymore.
-See https://github.com/Quobject/EngineIoClientDotNet/issues/69 for more information.

-#### EngineIoClientDotNet
+#### EngineIo
 ====================

-Engine.IO Client Library for .Net
+EngineIo Client Library for .Net

-This is the Engine.IO Client Library for C#, which is ported from the [JavaScript client](https://github.com/Automattic/engine.io-client).
+This is the EngineIo Client Library for C#, which is ported from the [JavaScript client](https://github.com/Automattic/engine.io-client).

 ##### Installation